 Lauren Suggett is Product Marketing Manager at Nitro.
 She is a Southern California native and had never used a real PDF editor before working at Nitro.
 You can find her demanding free samples in the cheese section at your local grocery store.

 The concept of sustainability, or “going green,” is not a new one.
 While there are businesses that are trying to keep up with changing technology with the help of services like Office Systems, most companies are looking to help ensure that their businesses follow the ‘going green’ moniker.
 Though we now live in a world where battery-powered cars and solar-paneled homes are becoming the norm, this transformation has not happened overnight-and it’s taking even longer to catch on in the world of business.

-That’s not to say organizations aren’t paying attention to sustainability.
-In fact, corporate sustainability has emerged as an integral part of 21st century business strategy.
+Above all, more and more organizations are definitely paying attention to sustainability.
+In fact, corporate sustainability has emerged as an integral part of 21st-century business strategy.

 Furthermore, in a competitive global marketplace, having a strong reputation for sustainability can be a key distinguishing factor-especially among millennials, a group that’s growing quickly in buying power and influence.

 According to a 2014 study by McKinsey & Company, 49% of CEOs see sustainability as a top 3 priority for their organizations, with 13% citing it as their number one initiative.

 The reasons why companies are addressing sustainability has changed in the past few years, with cost cutting being a primary factor in 2012, however now there is the desire to fully integrate sustainability with company’s goals and values.

 From a business perspective, the broader topic of sustainability is commonly driven by two core initiatives: reducing energy use and reducing waste created, both of which are directly impacted by the way an organization’s document management processes.